jerryneedell/m0_temperature_logger/README.md

 # m0_temperature_logger

 WARNING - This is test code - use at your own risk!
-It does not check for the File system being full - yet

 sample code for loging cpu temperature to M0 file system This is a simple modification to an example of writing to the FS provided by Don Blalr.